Preserved Meyer Lemons Recipe with Exact Measurements

 Preserved lemons are a staple in Moroccan and sometime other African cuisines.
 They are preserved to use in tangines, soups and stews, to impart their mellow lemon flavor.

-With an abundance of homegrown Meyer lemons, I set off during the holidays to preserve some for myself however, finding a recipe for preserving lemons with exact measurements proved to be difficult.
+With an abundance of homegrown Meyer lemons, I set off during the holidays to preserve some for myself however, finding a recipe for preserved Meyer lemons with exact measurements proved to be difficult.

-When trying to recreate a recipe for my readers food safety is paramount, especially when preserving.
-I spent several weeks researching a variety of preserved lemon methods before trying my hand at the recipe.
+When trying to recreate a recipe for my readers food safety is paramount, especially where food preservation is concerned.
+I spent several weeks researching a variety of preserved lemon methods before trying my hand at the preserved Meyer lemons recipe.
 After some trial and error, I finally came up with exact measurements for preserving lemons in a safe way, and that also produce a tasty result.

 I made several batches using different varieties and measurements of sea salt(s) to test for flavor.
 I also made the addition of spices and hot chili’s to another batch that produced a delicious, spicy-tangy preserved lemon.
 The different varieties of sea salt didn’t make a difference in flavor however, the darker varieties altered the color of the fruit and juice.

 The reward of preserving lemons is well worth the wait.